fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 </figure>

-#### The source repo is my fork of an open source repo to which I want to contribute
+#### The source repo is my fork of a project to which I want to contribute

 See [Working with forks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks) for how best to stay in sync and open PRs.